davidbmaier/totd-bot/README.md

 Public invite link coming soon!

 - `!totd today` - Prints the current TOTD information to the current channel.
-- `!totd enable` - Stores the current channel to the list the scheduled TOTD post gets sent to.
+- `!totd enable` - Stores the current channel to the list the daily scheduled TOTD post gets sent to.
 One channel per server.
 Admin only.
 - `!totd disable` - Removes the current channel from the list the scheduled TOTD post gets sent to.
 Admin only.
 - `!totd help` - Displays some info about the bot.